Minnesota-Wisconsin cancellation ends longest uninterrupted streak for FBS rivalry game

 On Tuesday evening, Arizona State Athletic Director Ray Anderson said his school was forced to invoke the conference’s cancellation policy because the team did not have “the minimum number of scholarship players available on account of return-to-play protocols involving CDC-prescribed quarantines by virtue of contact tracing and cardiac testing evaluation results.”

-It was the third straight cancellation for the Sun Devils and the third overall for the Utes, who might only play three games this year.
-The Pac-12 had announced on Sunday that the annual Apple Cup rivalry game between Washington and Washington State would not be staged this year because of positive tests and quarantining among players for the Cougars.
+It was the third straight cancellation for the Sun Devils and the third overall for the Utes, who are now scheduled to visit Washington on Saturday.
+The Pac-12 had announced Sunday that the annual Apple Cup rivalry game between Washington and Washington State would not be staged because of positive tests and quarantining among players for the Cougars.
 USC’s game Saturday against Colorado could be in jeopardy after the Trojans announced Tuesday that a member of the team who traveled for a game last week against Utah had tested positive and was symptomatic.

 Other FBS games scheduled for this week that were postponed or canceled for pandemic-related reasons, following dozens of similar decisions throughout the season, include: